andykorth/oogcapitalmanagement/content/infrastructure-calc/index.md

 Calculate and export materials for various planetary infrastructure improvements.
 Enter your start and end values for each building you'd like to upgrade.

+Updated for the June 17, 2026 warehouse changes.

 At the bottom of the page, you may export your list to XIT ACTION, which will auto buy your mats and load onto a ship.

 {{< infra-calc >}}